webfx-project/webfx/.github/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

-Instead, please report it privately using the "**Report a vulnerability**" button present on this page.
+Instead, please report it privately using the "**Report a vulnerability**" button present on the [Security tab](https://github.com/webfx-project/webfx/security).